 - Set up Blocks.

 To change which blocks show in your course and where they appear, on your course page click Turn editing on.

 - To add a new block, use the Add a block... drop-down at the bottom of the right column of your course page.

 - To rearrange blocks, drag the block by its Move icon ().

 - To remove a block from the course, click the Actions icon (), and from the drop-down menu, select X Delete block.

 - For more, see Add & Remove Blocks in Moodle.

 When Moodle courses are created, they are hidden from students.
 IT releases courses to students one business day prior to the start of classes.
 If you request a Moodle course after this release date, you will have to release the course yourself.
 See Make your Moodle Course Available to Students.

 Duplicate Activities or Resources

 It can be very time-consuming to add Resources and Activities to a course.
 If you need multiple similar items in a course, you may find it helpful to use the Duplicate command () available in the Edit menu for any Resource or Activity.
-This will duplicate the settings with the item.
+This will duplicate the settings of the item.